-&lt;sup>3 A design brief is a concise statement clarifying the project task and defining the need or opportunity to be resolved after some analysis, investigation and research.
+4 A design brief is a concise statement clarifying the project task and defining the need or opportunity to be resolved after some analysis, investigation and research.
 It usually identifies the users, criteria for success, constraints, available resources, timeframe for the project and may include possible consequences and impacts.
+A design brief is a tool for clarifying a problem when self-generated, or a guideline for design when externally imposed.

-- evaluate involves making judgments throughout a design process and about the quality and effectiveness of their designed solutions - identifying criteria for success; progressively becoming increasingly more comprehensive; criteria maybe predetermined, negotiated with the class or developed by students - considering the implications and consequences of actions and decision making; determining effective ways to test and judge their designed solutions; reflecting on processes and transferring their learning to other design opportunities - collaborate and manage involves working collaboratively and managing time and other resources to effectively create designed solutions - progressively, developing the ability to communicate and share ideas throughout the process, negotiating roles and responsibilities and making compromises to work effectively as a team.
+learning to other design opportunities.

+- collaborate and manage involves students working collaboratively and managing time and other resources to effectively create designed solutions - progressively, developing the ability to communicate and share ideas throughout the process, negotiating roles and responsibilities and making compromises to work effectively as a team.